microsoftgraph/entra-powershell/README.md

 **How can I provide feedback or raise concerns?**

 Feel free to use the GitHub issue tracker to report any concerns, ask questions, or provide feedback.
-We value your input and will address any issues as promptly as possible.
+We value your input and will address any issues as soon as possible.

 ## Contributing

-In order to contribute please check [contribution guide](https://github.com/microsoftgraph/entra-powershell/blob/main/CONTRIBUTING.md).
+To contribute, please check [contribution guide](https://github.com/microsoftgraph/entra-powershell/blob/main/CONTRIBUTING.md).

 ## Known Issues